paulerlic/medical-marijuana-group/README.md

 * Datasets uploaded into PostgreSQL tables, joined/merged and exported as CSV
 * ETL cleaning performed using Pandas in Python to create missing value heatmaps and find/replace all categorical object null values with “None” and all continuous numerical null values with “0”
 * Created 5 new calculated fields/columns added to dataset using Pandas in Python
-* Bi-Variate Correlation Analysis performed using heat maps to find relationships between features and identify dependent variables
+* Bi-Variate Correlation Statistical Analysis performed using heat maps to find relationships between features and identify dependent variables
 * Exported cleaned/calculated data back to PostrgreSQL using SQLAlchemy to be imported into the model using psycopg2
 * Data imported into model from PostgreSQL using psycopg2 and preprocessed in Python using Pandas (shape, dtypes, info, describe, duplicates, unique, value_counts, binning, categorical, get_dummies), SciKitLearn (LabelEncoder, OneHotEncoder, StandardScaler), and split into Dependent Target and Independent Feature variables